Create an SMB Azure file share

 The new file share blade should appear on the screen.
-Complete the fields in the new file share blade to create a file share:
+Complete the fields in the Basic tab of the new file share blade to create a file share:

-- Tiers: the selected tier for a file share.
-This field is only available in a general purpose (GPv2) storage account.
+Tier: The selected tier for a standard file share.
+This field is only available in a general purpose (GPv2) storage account type.
 You can choose transaction optimized, hot, or cool.
 The share's tier can be changed at any time.
 We recommend picking the hottest tier possible during a migration, to minimize transaction expenses, and then switching to a lower tier if desired after the migration is complete.

-The name of your file share must be all lowercase.
+The name of your file share must be all lower-case letters, numbers, and single hyphens, and must begin and end with a lower-case letter or number.
+The name can't contain two consecutive hyphens.
 For complete details about naming file shares and files, see Naming and referencing shares, directories, files, and metadata.

 Change the tier of an Azure file share

-On the main storage account page, select File shares select the tile labeled File shares (you can also navigate to File shares via the table of contents for the storage account).
+On the main storage account page, select File shares, and select the tile labeled File shares (you can also navigate to File shares via the table of contents for the storage account).